 1. Connect one end of the cable to a regular port and the other to a segment of your network.
-2. Power on the device.
+2. In a failover deployment, establish the failover pair by connecting the provided Ethernet cable (RJ-45 crossover or a regular LAN cable) to the designated failover port of both devices.
+3. Power on the device.

 Note: Network VirusWall Enforcer can handle various interface speed and duplex mode network traffic.
-See [Setting the Interface Speed and Duplex Mode](#) on page 4-9.
+See Setting the Interface Speed and Duplex Mode on page 4-9.